 It was eerie in the castle.
 Only a few servants remained, the others having either fled or taken ill.
-That left the rooms empty and the corridors barren, and rendered the entire edifice feeling vast and cold.
-When first the sense of being alone in the belly of some stone monstrosity had become overwhelming, Doil had left to walk about the city, but he had found it almost as eerily deserted, with the merchants and nobles and anyone who was able having fled the city or barricaded themselves in their homes, and everyone else only venturing out in furtive and urgent errands with their cloaks pulled tight as if the cloth could ward off the ill humors.
-It had left him wishing only to return to the relative familiarity of the castle.
-No matter how alien it had become in the present circumstance, it was still home.
+That rendered the rooms empty, made the corridors barren, and left the entire structure feeling vast and cold.
+When first the sense of being alone in the belly of some stone monstrosity became overwhelming, Doil left to walk about the city, but he found it almost as eerily deserted, with the merchants and nobles and anyone who was able having fled the city or barricaded themselves in their homes, and everyone else only venturing out in furtive and urgent errands with their cloaks pulled tight as if the cloth could ward off the ill humors.
+It left him wishing only to return to the relative familiarity of the castle.
+No matter how alien it became in the present circumstance, it was still home.

 A knock upon the study door distracted Doil, and he realized only then how lost he had become down a tangled maze of unproductive thoughts.
 Turning in his chair and rising to his feet, he opened the door.